klinki/klinki.github.io/_posts/2016-06-20-placement-new.md

 }
 ```

-There are some circuimstances for using placement new.
-You must not call any kind of delete operator on data allocated using placement new.
-It would lead into memory corruption, since default C/C++ allocator (either new or malloc) keeps track of beginning address of allocated block and size of allocated chunk.
+There are some circuimstances for using placement `new`.
+You must not call any kind of `delete` operator on data allocated using placement `new`.
+It would lead into memory corruption, since default C/C++ allocator (either `new` or `malloc`) keeps track of beginning address of allocated block and size of allocated chunk.
 Freeing memory with different address would lead into allocator failing to find allocated block.

 You also need to keep in mind you need to manage the memory manually byte by byte.
 So lets say you want to allocate more instances of A object.
 You have to use pointer arithmetics and move pointer into another address.
 Here is example: